SolidPIPe/retro-bridge/README.md

 5. Connect to the Wi-Fi network called "Retro-Bridge-XXXX".
 A captive portal page should open after about ~10-15 seconds (if it doesn't, visit http://192.168.4.1).
 6. Select your Wi-Fi network and enter your password.
 Hit Connect.
 If successful, the Pico will connect to your Wi-Fi and the captive portal should close on its own.
 7. On your computer or phone, visit http://retro-bridge.local/.
 If you see the Retro-Bridge dashboard, the setup was successful!

-## Updating Retro-Bridge
-Updating the Retro-Bridge is easy.
-Simply follow the installation instructions steps 1-4.
-Retro-Bridge will remember your Wi-Fi credentials between firmware updates.

 ### HD-15 Connection (6X CE)
 ⚠️ Note: HD-15 Serial connection requires advanced understanding of electronics.
 Miswiring may permanently damage your RetroTINK, the Pico, or both.
 Use at your own risk. ⚠️